 Pulsed Plasma and Vacuum Arc Thrusters

-In Pulsed Plasma Thrusters (PPTs), thrust is produced by triggering a high voltage discharge between two electrodes that result in an electric arc that typically ablates a solid state material.
+In Pulsed Plasma Thrusters (PPTs), thrust is produced by triggering a high voltage discharge between two electrodes that results in an electric arc that typically ablates a solid state material like PTFE (telfon).
 A self-generated magnetic field is produced and then accelerates and expels particles from the thruster head.
 Typically the propellant is pushed forward by a spring as it is being consumed.
 This technology has significant heritage from larger spacecraft versions and due to its simplicity, miniaturization was more achievable compared to other electric propulsion systems.
-Major problems such as electrode shortcuts or non-uniform propellant ablation are under active research.
+Major problems such as short circuits or non-uniform propellant ablation are under active research.
 These systems are suitable for attitude control and fine pointing applications since the trigger pulse of the discharge can be adjusted, small impulse bits can be achieved that allow for high precision.
 Typically the propulsion system consists of just a PPU that controls the required discharge to operate the thrusters by storing energy in a capacitor bank, which accounts for a significant portion of the system mass.
 Various materials have been tested for PPT utilization, however, PTFE is the industry standard.
-Table 4.8 accounts for current small spacecraft applicable state of the art PPT thrusters.
+Table 4.8 accounts for current small spacecraft applicable state-of-the-art PPT thrusters.

-Busek has extensive experience in the development of pulsed plasma propulsion.
+Busek has extensive experience in the development of PPT systems.
 Their Micro Pulsed Plasma Altitude Control System (MPCAS) flew on the FalconSat-3 mission in 2007.
-This module consisted of eight thrusters and provided attitude control with precise impulse bits of 80 μNs at moderate power of less than 10 W 35 by using PTFE propellant.
-The system had heritage from previous investigations conducted at the Air Force Research Laboratory (AFRL) 36 and has been evolving since this first approach.
-The BmP-220 is the latest version of the Busek PPT family, consumes less than 7.5 W, weighs less than 0.5 kg and all required components fit in a 10x10x7 cm volume, see Figure 4.17.
-It can provide up to 220 Ns of total impulse with 0.040 kg of propellant.
+This module consisted of eight thrusters and provided attitude control with precise impulse bits of 80 μN-s at moderate power of less than 10 W 44 by using PTFE propellant.
+The system had heritage from previous investigations conducted at the Air Force Research Laboratory (AFRL) 45 by using PTFE propellant.
+The system had heritage from previous investigations conducted at the Air Force Research Laboratory (AFRL) and has been evolving since this first approach.
+The BmP-220 is the latest version of the Busek PPT family, 0.7U volume, see Figure 4‑15.
+It can provide up to 220 N-s of total impulse with 0.040 kg of propellant.
 An innovative solid state switching technology enables the implementation of several emitters in a single unit.
-The specific impulse is 536 s and the minimum impulse bit is 0.02 mNs.
-The system TRL is estimated to be 5 26.
+The specific impulse is 536 s and the minimum impulse bit is 0.02 mN-s.
+The system TRL is estimated to be 5 30.

 An autonomous and modular micro electric propulsion system based on this technology has been designed and built at NASA Ames Research Center in partnership with GWU.
 This module fits into a 0.2U volume and consists of one Printed Circuit Boards (PCB) that command and operate up to four vacuum arc thrusters.
 Two PPUs, implemented in the main PCB, create the necessary discharges to operate the thruster that have an average thrust in the μN range which is controlled by selecting different thrusting frequencies.
 This system was tested and measured in relevant conditions of vacuum at NASA Glenn Research Center with a high accuracy torsional thrust stand.